EMBRYOPSIDA Pirani & Prado

 Age.
 Crown-group Annonoideae may be (62.5-)60.2-51.1(48.7) (Richardson et al. 2004), (70.5-)59.6(-48.1) m.y. old (Su & Saunders 2009) or 80-64 m.y.a.
 (Pirie & Doyle 2012, also other estimates).

 To be assigned to the above two subfamilies.

-acetogenins [antimicrobial] +, neolignans 0?; terminal cell of uniseriate hairs pointed (hairs stellate); (primary stem with continuous cylinder); cambium storied; (sieve tube plastids also with protein fibres); petiole bundle also annular; branched sclereids or fibres common; secretory cells +; (prophyll single, adaxial); inflorescence cymose (leaf opposed), or flowers axillary; flowers A (³3), (latrorse, introrse), tapetal cells plasmodial, multinucleate; (microsporogenesis successive); (pollen with circular sulcus), (trinucleate); G (3-)many (syncarpous; parietal placentation), when 3 opposite outer P, stigma capitate to U-shaped, wet, extragynoecial compitum common; (nucellar cap 0); (sarcotesta +), endotesta crystalliferous, (with thin walled, longitudinal fibres); germination epigeal/crypto- or phanerocotylar.
+acetogenins [antimicrobial] +; terminal cell of uniseriate hairs pointed (hairs stellate); (primary stem with continuous cylinder); cambium storied; (sieve tube plastids also with protein fibres); petiole bundle also annular; branched sclereids or fibres common; secretory cells +; (prophyll single, adaxial); inflorescence cymose (leaf opposed), or flowers axillary; flowers A (³3), (latrorse, introrse), tapetal cells amoeboid, multinucleate; (microsporogenesis successive); (pollen grains with circular sulcus), (tricellular); G (3-)many (syncarpous; parietal placentation), when 3 opposite outer P, stigma capitate to U-shaped, wet, extragynoecial compitum common; (nucellar cap 0); (sarcotesta +), endotesta crystalliferous, (with thin walled, longitudinal fibres); germination epigeal/crypto- or phanerocotylar.